aslrousta/heap/README.md

-# heap
+# Generic Heap

-Go Generic Binary Heap
+This library provides a generic implementation of binary heap in Go.